-Туре Examples Stage Recom

-Academic First academic malpractice Informal Penalty 1

-Negligence offence, for example: Give appropriate advice

-(regarded as the Plagiarism: (see section 5.0 of and guidance on how to

-least serious) this Appendix). avoid academic

-Small in scale and may be malpractice

-present in only part of the

-work - Enter the occurrence

-Related only to the work of onto Record of Academic

-the individual student and malpractice form

-not the work of others.

-Ignorance: Could be Send a signed copy of

-considered to have resulted the form to the

-from ignorance of Programme Quality

-requirements or a Leader HE who will

-misunderstanding, or it could record the incident on

-be that an attempt to follow the record of academic

-good practice has failed, for malpractice

-example inappropriate use of

-secondary sources.

-Careless: May be considered

-to be due to lack of care and

-forgetfulness.

-Academic Plagiarism: Stage 1 Penalty 2

-Malpractice Systematic and extensive

-oversight of Enter the occurrence

-all normal academic onto Record of Academic

-requirements, e.g. extensive malpractice form

-paraphrasing with no

-attempt to acknowledge Send a signed copy of

-sources. the form to the

-Systematic failure to Programme Quality

-reference, as Leader HE who will

-opposed simply to poor record the incident on

-referencing. the record of academic

-Failure to follow tutor malpractice

-instructions as regards

-extent and limit of any The student will attend a

-group work. meeting with the

-Second and subsequent alleged Academic Misconduct

-offences that would normally Committee who will

-have been classified as academic examine the evidence

-negligence. and ascertain whether

-Self Plagiarism: Submitting work academic malpractice

-has taken place.
-If so
+Туре pe Examples Stage Recommended Penalty Academic Negligence (regarded as the least serious) First academic malpractice offence, for example: Plagiarism: Small in scale and may be present in only part of the work - Related only to the work of the individual student and not the work of others.
+Ignorance: Could be considered to have resulted from ignorance of requirements or a misunderstanding, or it could be that an attempt to follow good practice has failed, for example inappropriate use of secondary sources.
+Careless: May be considered to be due to lack of care and forgetfulness.
+Informal Penalty 1 Give appropriate advice and guidance on how to avoid academic malpractice Enter the occurrence onto Record of Academic malpractice form Send a signed copy of the form to the Programme Quality Leader HE who will record the incident on the record of academic malpractice Academic Malpractice Plagiarism: Systematic and extensive oversight of all normal academic requirements, e.g. extensive paraphrasing with no attempt to acknowledge sources.
+Systematic failure to reference, as opposed simply to poor referencing.
+Failure to follow tutor instructions as regards extent and limit of any group work.
+Second and subsequent alleged offences that would normally have been classified as academic negligence.
+Self Plagiarism: Submitting work Stage 1 Enter the occurrence onto Record of Academic malpractice form Send a signed copy of the form to the Programme Quality Leader HE who will record the incident on the record of academic malpractice The student will attend a meeting with the Academic Misconduct Committee who will examine the evidence and ascertain whether academic malpractice has taken place.
+If so which is in whole or part identical to work already submitted by that student for another assignment The student to re-submit the entire piece of assessment in question, having rectified the academic malpractice issues.
+The work will be capped at a Pass